 - Any teen permit holder that held a Learner Permit for more than 90 days that expired on their 18th birthday and now is applying for an adult Learner Permit.

 - Any customer that held a driver's license in the past.
-This includes individuals who have held an out-of-state driver's license, US territory or out-of-country credential whom we have reciprocity (Germany, France and Canada).
+This includes individuals who have held an out-of-state driver's license, US territory or out-of-country license.
 Must provide expired license or abstract from previous state or country.

 After you receive your learnerís permit, please complete the following steps to obtain a driverís license:

-- The learnerís permit must be held for at least 90 days prior to taking the on-the-road skills test unless you fall under the exemption.
+- The learnerís permit must be held for at least 90 days prior to taking the on-the-road skills test unless you fall under the exemptions listed above.